COMPOSITION AND MATERIALS

 STEP-BY-STEP OIL PAINTING

-Using a medium sized brush I blocked in the sky, distant land features, near land features, and the initial layer of the dirt road.
+Using a medium-sized brush, I blocked in the sky, distant land features, near land features, and the initial layer of the dirt road.

 COMPOSITION IDEAS FOR ADDING TREES

 I changed the field beyond the house to a body of water.
 I also added light and shadow along the road.
 I envisioned the sun setting, casting long shadows.
-I added the shoreline along the far side to make the water look believable.
+I painted the shoreline along the far side to make the water look believable.

-However, after looking at this painting for a while I decided I was not pleased with the lighting along the sides.
+However, after looking at this painting for a while, I decided I was not pleased with the lighting along the sides.
 Using my computer, I played around with various lighting changes.
 I wanted to get the setting sun reflected in the foreground hills to the left and right.
 Here is my final concept with a 'before (day 4 painting) / after (day 4 digital edits)' image.